 Chlorella is also effective for heavy metals.
 This green algae reduces the absorption of mercury and binds to other metals to help remove them from the body.
 As a bonus, it also serves as a prebiotic.

 Sulphur-rich foods like garlic and broccoli can also bind to heavy metals to help remove them from your dog’s body.

+Don't be alarmed if your dog experiences some yeast die-off symptoms.
 When yeast die, they release acetaldehyde.
-This is a toxic substance that’s believed to be the cause of hangovers in humans.
+This is a toxic substance that’s believed to cause hangovers in humans.
 Yeast also releases gliotoxin which can harm your dog’s liver.
-So as the yeast die-off, your dog may have hangover or flu-like symptoms.
+So as the yeast die off, your dog may have hangover or flu-like symptoms.

 Your dog may also experience the Herxheimer Reaction during any detoxes.
-This happens when the dying yeast release the heavy metals they have absorbed.
+This happens when the dying yeast release the heavy metals they've absorbed.
 It can cause flu-like symptoms.